 Source: Artichoke Pesto Zucchini Noodles

-These Artichoke Pesto Zucchini Noodles by Julie Zimmer are a simple, easy, and flavorful dish that can be served as a starter (entrée) or the main meal.
+These Artichoke Pesto Zucchini Noodles by Julie Zimmer is a simple, easy, and flavorful dish that can be served as a starter (entrée) or the main meal.
 Of course, you could make the same dish with pasta, but this healthy version is worth a try.
 It’s also a great way to get your kids to eat more vegetables.
 Bon appétit!

 5. Roasted Cauliflower Soup